-The unit value for work experience or field experience is one semester unit for 75 hours of paid work experience or 60 hours of unpaid work experience completed during the course.
-The maximum occupational work experience units allowable in one semester is eight.
+The unit value for work experience or field experience is one semester unit for each five hours of paid work experience per week or four hours of unpaid work experience per week completed during the course.
+Units will be awarded based upon a 15-week semester.
+The maximum occupational work experience units allowable in one semester are four in the parallel plan and eight in the alternate plan.
+In order to participate in Cooperative Work Experience Education, students shall be enrolled in the parallel or alternate plan as specified in Title 5, Section 55254.